Last Updated on October 6, 2024 by Kittredge Cherry

 Saint Sebastian’s martyrdom is legendary

 Sebastian was born around 255 in Narbonne in present-day France.
 Not much is known about his life, and most of it comes from unreliable hagiographies written centuries after his death.
 The oldest record is the Chronograph of 354, a sort of calendar that lists him as a martyr who was honored on Jan.
-20. He probably spoke his local language and Latin, the official language of the Roman military.
+20. He probably spoke a local version of French and Latin, the official language of the Roman military.
 A fourth-century sermon by Saint Ambrose mentions that he came from Milan, Italy, and was already venerated there.

 The following details come from the pious legends that arose around Sebastian.
 He studied in Milan, Italy, and took the unusual step of joining the anti-Christian Roman army even though he was a Christian.
 His goal was to be a spy and aid other Christians without arousing suspicion.
 Sebastian was successful in his double life as a both soldier and a Christian.
 He converted many other soldiers and their families to Christianity while getting promoted to serve in the Praetorian Guard that protected Emperor Diocletian.